avreal/avillarreal.io/content/posts/OSPFAreaTypes.md

 O*IA  0.0.0.0/0 [110/11] via 192.168.100.1, 00:03:09, Ethernet0/0
 ~~~

-The AREA1ABR router has created and flooded a type 3 LSA specifying a default route to all external destinations through itself.
+The AREA1ABR router has created and flooded a type 3 LSA which results in the creation a default route to all external destinations through itself.
 We were able to cut the routing table and LSDB of non ABR area 1 routers in half with 2 configuration lines!

-To summarize, in a stub area type 4 and 5 LSAs will not be propogated by the ABR.
-Instead the ABR will generate a type 3 LSA specifying a default route and propogate that.
+To summarize, in a stub area type 4 and 5 LSAs will not be propagated by the ABR.
+Instead the ABR will generate a type 3 LSA specifying a default route and propagate that.
 Now all of the non ABR routers in area 1 will have a single default route to external networks that travels through the ABR.

 ## Totally Stubby Configuration

-Now suppose we want to minimize the LSDB and routing table as much as we possibly can, without having to manage static routes.
-OSPF gives us a method of not only stopping type 4/5 LSAS, but also limiting the propogation of type 3 LSAs.
-This is be called a __Totally Stubby Area__
+Now suppose that we wish to decrease the size of the database and the routing table even further, as our poor old router is starting to struggle with the overhead of running OSPF, but we don't want to manage static routes.
+OSPF gives us a method of not only stopping type 4/5 LSAS, but also limiting the propagation of type 3 LSAs.
+This is called a Totally Stubby Area.

-Let us hop over to area 2 for this demonstration.
+Lets hop over to area 2 for this demonstration.
 The LSDB is going to be nearly identical to the initial state I showed above, except IA routes to 2.2.2.2 instead are to 1.1.1.1 (in area 1).

 The configuration is quite similar, except on the ABR we add 'no-summary' (as in no summary LSA, you can see where this is going) to the command.